 site visits.
 Suggested guiding questions for discussion are listed under each standard.

 Principal's Name Date Observed

+Evaluator's Name

 Performance Standard 1.
 Instructional Leadership

 The principal drives the success of all students by facilitating the development, communication, implementation, and evaluation of a shared vision of teaching and learning that leads to student academic progress and school improvement.